-Code provision A.2.1 of the CG Code requires that the roles between the chairman and the chief executive officer should be segregated.
-The Company has not appointed a chairman following the resignation of Mr. Guan, the former chairman of the Board and an executive director of the Company who resigned on 22 May 2021.
-The Company has also not appointed a chief executive officer and the roles and functions of chief executive officer and chairman have been performed by the Board Jointly.
+Code provision C.2.1 of the CG Code requires that the roles between the chairman and the chief executive officer should be segregated.
+The Company has not appointed a chairman nor a chief executive officer and the roles and functions of chief executive officer and chairman have been performed by the Board Jointly.